wangnan41/vue-simple-swiper/README.md

 ```

-##Thanks for your attention  and  if you have problems, you can give me issues ~
+<h5>Thanks for your attention  and  if you have problems, you can give me issues ~</h5>